datarootsio/rootsstyle/README.md

     # ...
 ```
 <b>FUNCTIONS</b>
-* Place the legend to the right of the graph.<br>For line graphs, place the legend entries left of the corresponding line.
+* Place the legend to the right of the plot.<br>For lineplots, place the legend entries left of the corresponding line.
     ```python
     rootsstyle.legend(handles=None, labels=None, title=None)
     ```